 Minor accidents are dealt with by Teaching Assistants or Lunchtime Supervisors.
 We have fully-trained first aiders including those with paediatric first aid training.
 We would contact you if your child has had a bad fall or bump.
-If your child has a head bump, they will get a letter to bring home and a 'sad face' stamp on their hand to draw your attention to their head bump.
+If your child has a head bump, will get a letter and there will be a 'sad face' stamp on yours child's hand to draw your attention to their head bump.